civilKaos82/github-api-challenge/README.md

  * Watched by scvalencia
 ```

+## Release 6, Expand your Abstraction

-Continue the pattern of encapsulation we started in Release 4, and ensure your code is tested before submission.
+Expand your model to support pull requests.
+Continue the pattern of encapsulation we started in Release 4.

+You should be able to:

+ * Get Pull Requests for a repository
+ * Get the list of files in a given pull request
+ * Find out if a pull request has been merged
+ * Merge a pull request
+  * Test this on a dummy repo, please don't work against a challenge repo.
+You can create a new repo for yourself in the cohort organization.